doctorfree/nvim-lazyman/README.md

 The `Lazyman` Neovim configuration includes Neovim Terminal management via [terminal.nvim](https://github.com/rebelot/terminal.nvim).
 This Neovim terminal is preconfigured for execution of the `lazyman` command.
-A shortcut key binding to execute `lazyman` in a Neovim terminal has also been provided:
+Shortcut key bindings to execute `lazyman` in a Neovim terminal have been provided:
-(`<leader>lm`).
-While in Neovim with the default `nvim-Lazyman` configuration, pressing `,lm` will execute the `lazyman` command in a Neovim floating terminal window.
+`<leader>lm` to bring up the main Lazyman menu, and `<leader>lc` to bring up the Lazyman configuration menu.
+While in Neovim with the default `nvim-Lazyman` configuration, pressing `,lm` will execute the `lazyman` command in a Neovim floating terminal window and pressing `,lc` will execute `lazyman -F` in a terminal window.
 Alternately, executing the Neovim command `:Lazyman` will also bring up the `lazyman` command in a Neovim terminal.

 To use the Neovim Terminal in interactive mode allowing input to the `lazyman` prompt, while in the Neovim Terminal enter Insert mode by